Select Your State

 It is never too early to start talking to real estate brokers about sponsorship.
 If you already have an agreement or employment offer, they may even cover some of the costs of becoming a real estate agent, such as pre-licensing education or exam fees.

+Step 6.
 Application Review and License

 Once you have completed your pre-licensing education, completed your application, and submitted all required documentation, all you need to do is wait while the state authority reviews and issues your real estate license.